pedro-homero/pedro-homero.github.io/_posts/2022-11-08-consensual-non-monogamy.markdown

 *It doesn't have to be that way*, though.
 It shouldn't have to.

-**Consensual non-monogamy** (CN-M for short), also known as Ethical Non-Monogamy, is an umbrella term that for different types of relationships where <mark>there is explicit consent for intimate activities with people outside of the relationship.</mark>
+**Consensual non-monogamy** (CN-M for short), also known as Ethical Non-Monogamy, is an umbrella term for different types of relationships where <mark>there is explicit consent for intimate activities with people outside of the relationship.</mark>

 In some cases that openness may include additional romantic partnerships (like polyamory), sexual and intimate interactions but not romantic ones (like open relationships) or other forms of pre-defined, mutually respectful agreements between the partners.
 Whatever it is, it has to come from explicit mutual agreement.